realmohsin/notes/index.md

 - ufw app list, ufw allow OpenSSH, ufw enable, ufw status (ufw will block all connections except SSH)
 - make sure you can SSH into the newly created user account directly
 - since public key is already in the root account's home directory, we can copy that file and directory structure to our new user account's home directory
-- rsync --archive --chown=username:username ~/.ssh /home/username (rsync copies files with the correct ownership and permissions), now client machince can connect to remote server as newly created user
+- rsync --archive --chown=username:username ~/.ssh /home/username (rsync copies files with the correct ownership and permissions), now client machine can connect to remote server as newly created user

 - dns